Dieffenbachia poisoning is a significant concern for pet owners and parents, as this popular houseplant is toxic to humans, cats, and dogs.

 The common name for dieffenbachia is dumbcane.
 The name refers to its poisonous effect, mainly when ingested.
 The poison can temporarily cause an inability to speak.
 Another common name for it is “mother in law’s tongue.”

-When the leaf is chewed, these crystals will cause a burning sensation.
+- When the leaf is chewed, these crystals will cause a burning sensation.

-The poison is transmitted through the juice in the plant, found in the stems, leaves and more rarely, the roots.
+- The poison is transmitted through the juice in the plant, found in the stems, leaves, and, more rarely, the roots.

-The most common patients attended to for dieffenbachia toxicity are children younger than 5.
+- The most common patients attended to for dieffenbachia toxicity are children younger than 5.

-Symptoms of dieffenbachia toxicity
+Symptoms of dieffenbachia toxicity for humans

-Most of the symptoms of dieffenbachia poisoning are mouth related.
+Most of the symptoms of dieffenbachia poisoning are mouth-related.
 Ingesting the leaf poison can result in any of these symptoms:

 Mouth symptoms